denodrivers/postgres/docs/README.md

 await transaction.commit();
 ```

-#### Transaction vs Direct client operations
+#### Transaction operations vs client operations

 ##### Transaction locks

-Due to how SQL transactions work, everytime you create a transaction, all
+Due to how SQL transactions work, everytime you begin a transaction, all queries
-queries you execute before ending it will get executed inside the transaction
+your session executes before ending it will execute inside that transaction
+context.
+This is a problem for query execution since it might cause queries that
-context, in order to prevent this problem where possible persistent changes to
+are meant to do persistent changes to the database to get executed inside this
-the database get rolled back even when they were meant to be executed outside
+context, making them susceptible to be rolled back or executed alongside
+unwanted operations.
+We will call this kind of queries **unsafe operations**.

-the transaction, everytime you create a transaction the client you use will get
+Everytime you create a transaction the client you use will get a lock that
-a lock that prevent it from executing unsafe operations.
+prevent it from executing unsafe operations.

 ```ts
 const transaction = my_client.createTransaction("transaction_1");